 María Torrente and @MEVidalSerodio presenting Lung Cancer Pilot at “Big Data & AI: Actionable Insights Transforming European Healthcare”. @BigMedilytics,@NCSR_Demokritos, @ernesmena, @alejandrorodgnz,@l3s_luh, @TIBHannover,@atc_gr, @TIB_SDM, @CTBUPM #BigMedilyticsfinalevent pic.twitter.com/Rmj8vtR4OD

 — TIB SDM (@TIB_SDM) September 13, 2021

 The project has also focused on hospital operational aspects to improve workflow optimisation.
 BigMedilytics has shown that real-time location information can generate previously unobservable knowledge to reduce operating costs through efficient asset management and to mitigate care bottlenecks that delay the implementation of treatments in diseases where care time is key, such as sepsis or stroke.

 The #Radiology workflows pilot optimizes radiology workflows by introducing an image search tool for use by radiologists to speed up the interpretation of images.

 In this third area, it has also been demonstrated that it is possible to improve workflows in radiology departments thanks to the introduction of innovative image search tools based on artificial intelligence capable of drastically reducing the time spent searching for relevant information during image interpretation and, in turn, improving the quality of reports.

 During the event was also possible to interact with the pilots and blueprint representatives and watch demos, interviews and other materials through the booths in the virtual exhibition.

-All the presentations and contents are available on the platform of the event until the 17th of October.
+All the contents are available on the platform of the event until the 17th of October.
 Click here to access the platform.
 Simply log in with your email address and your chosen password.